Temne language

-Temne (also Themne, Timne; [t̪emnɛ]) is a language of the Mel branch of the Niger–Congo language family.
+Temne (also Themne, Timne; [t̪emnɛ]) is a language of the Mel branch of the Niger–Congo language family, spoken by the Temne people.
 Temne speakers live mostly in the Northern Province and Western Area, Sierra Leone.
-Temne people can be found in a number of other West African countries as well, including Guinea and The Gambia.
-Some Temnes have also migrated beyond West Africa seeking educational and professional opportunities, especially in Great Britain, the United States, and Egypt.
+Temne people can be found in a number of other West African countries as well, including Guinea.
+Some Temnes have also migrated beyond West Africa seeking educational and professional opportunities, especially in Great Britain, and the United States.

 Phonology

-Temne is a tonal language, with four tones.
+Temne is a tonal language.
 Among consonants, Temne distinguishes dental and alveolar, but, unusually, the dental consonants are apical and the alveolar consonants are laminal (and slightly affricated), the opposite of the general pattern, though one found also in the nearby language Limba.